Curated by Heather Carroll MLIS‘18

 Oral History Booth: all WARM members, past and present, are invited to share their memories and stories about WARM during an Oral History Booth at the opening reception on November 3.
 No oral history or technology skills needed!

-Open call to all WARM members for inclusion in a digital slide show: Since it is impossible to include work by all of the women connected with WARM’s registry, membership and gallery in one exhibition, a digital slideshow that recognizes both the history and ongoing evolution of the organization will be included in the show.
+Open call to all WARM members for inclusion in a digital slide presentation: Since it is impossible to include work by all of the women connected with WARM’s registry, membership and gallery in one exhibition, a digital slideshow presentation that recognizes both the history and ongoing evolution of the organization will be included in the show.
 All WARM members, past and present, are invited to submit an image of their work and an artist statement for inclusion in this portion of the show.

 Click an image to view in larger size or to begin slideshow: